colt005/whats_sticky/README.md

 ## About The Project
 When you're tired of sending the same old text-based messages, share your most important moments with friends and family in a whole new way.
 WhatsSticky is a bot that converts any photo you send it into a sticker that can be shared on WhatsApp.
 WhatsSticky has a simple and intuitive interface.
 Just select an image from your phone, send it to the Bot and voila!
 You have an awesome whatsapp sticker ready to share with your friends.

+> - Your personal stickers come to life.
+With Whats Sticky, turn that cute photo of your pet into a genuine sticker and share it within your chat.
+> - Automatically converts your picture to a Whatsapp sticker that is sent as a new message.
+> - No need for editing the picture, just take it and the bot does the job for you.
+> - Fits any shape of video, photo or text of any size.

 The following graphic depicts the general architecture of the project.

 <img src="images/WS_arch.png" alt="WS_arch">